-During the construction phase of the project, the major sources of noise would be from equipment at the stockpiles and the open pit.
-Flambeau Mining Co. predicts the following noise levels from these facilities:
+During the construction, operations, and reclamation phase of the project, equipment at the stockpiles and the open pit would be the major sources of noise.
+Flambeau Mining Co. predicts the following peak noise levels from these facilities:

-Stockpiles (At each location) L at source: 108 decibels at 100 feet: 78 decibels at 200 feet: 72 decibels at 300 feet: 68 decibels at 400 feet: 66 decibels at 500 feet: 64 decibels at 600 feet: 62 decibels
+Stockpiles (At each location)

+L at source: 108 decibels at 100 feet: 78 decibels at 200 feet: 72 decibels at 300 feet: 68 decibels at 400 feet: 66 decibels at 500 feet: 64 decibels at 600 feet: 62 decibels